Directive Principles of State Policy UPSC

 Option c – Directive Principles of State Policy

-The Articles of the Constitution of India which deal with Directive Principles of State Policy are
+Which Articles of the Constitution deal with the Directive Principles of State Policy?

 (a) 26 to 41